 Whether you go for shell or insulated depends on the conditions you're going to be skiing in and whether you like to wear baselayers or not.
 We generally recommend pants with at least a little insulation for most skiers and snowboarders, as unlike shell pants you can't easily put extra layers on underneath if it gets cold.

 As a general rule synthetic insulation is better than down for ski clothing as it retains most of its insulating properties when wet.
 Be careful not to buy overly insulated pants as you'll quickly get hot and clammy when skiing or hiking.

 Do I need bib pants?

 Bib pants offer extra protection with a raised bib at the front and back held up by suspenders.
-This stops cold wet snow sneaking in between your jacket and pants so is a definite bonus, especially for freeriders sending powder snow up, behind and around them.
-If your skiing is much more sedate and mainly on piste then a bib is probably overkill as there's little chance of the hardpack snow making it's way into that area.
+This stops cold wet snow sneaking in between your jacket and pants so is a definite bonus, especially for freeriders sending powder snow up, behind, and around them.
+If your skiing is much more sedate and mainly on the piste then a bib is probably overkill as there's little chance of the hardpack snow making its way into that area.

 Make sure your ski pants have boot gaiters.
 These sit below the outer material and are elasticated to hug your boots, stopping snow from getting in and keeping your pants in place.
 If you're worried about abrasion from boots, bindings, and ski touring kit then look for reinforced insteps - patches of sturdier material on the lower legs.